zant/site/content/posts/meillassoux-maths.md

 Let's still be kind with our philosopher and try to find mathematical statements that can back his arguments.

-Looking again at the work of Cantor, we can see that he has an interesting result which could provide a mathematical, and subsequently, correct argument to what Meillassoux marks as the "the totality of the thinkable is unthinkable".
+Looking again at the work of Cantor, we can see that he has an interesting result which could provide a mathematical -and subsequently- correct argument to what Meillassoux marks as the "the totality of the thinkable is unthinkable".

 This result is known as Cantor's Paradox.
-But don't be fooled by its name, the paradox does not comes from the theorem itself - which is correct and consistent - but from the consequences of it.
-For our purposes, let's focus on the theorem itself, and remember that a statement which is a theorem, is matematically and logically correct.
+But don't be fooled by its name, the paradox does not comes from the theorem itself -which is correct and consistent as any other theorem-  but from the consequences of it.

+For our purposes, let's focus on the theorem itself, taking in mind that a statement which is a theorem ensures mathematical and logical correctness.

 > **Theorem:** If S is any set then S cannot contain elements of all cardinalities.
 In fact, there is a strict upper bound on the cardinalities of the elements of S.

 This seems promising.
 Let's focus only on the first part of this assertion.

-If we think of this assertion in Meillassoux terms, let's first remember about our iterative process, that generated P(S), P(P(S)) an so on.
+If we think of this assertion in Meillassoux terms, let's first remember about our iterative process that generated P(S), P(P(S)) an so on.
 By Cantor's theorem, we know that card(P(S)) > P(P(S)).
 So each term of the iteration will have _a different cardinality_.

-So, in this iteration we have are constantly creating different cardinalities, one bigger than the other.
-But this theorem says that "Any set S cannot contain elements of all cardinalities".
-So, as we're creating always new cardinalities, and there's not set containing _all_ cardinalities, meaning at least one cardinality will not be there, then, it's impossible to have a set comprising all power sets!
-Or "all possible groupings in sequence" in Meillassoux terms.
+So, in this iteration we are constantly creating different cardinalities, one bigger than the other.

+Furthermore, this theorem says that "Any set S cannot contain elements of all cardinalities".
+So, as we're always creating new cardinalities, and there's not set containing _all_ cardinalities, i.e. at least one cardinality will not be there, then, it's impossible to have a set comprising all power sets of this iterative process!
+Or have have a set T that comprises the Totality, in Meillassoux terms.

 With this last theorem, can see that Meillassoux was indeed mathematically backed, and this theorem explicitely tells us what we needed.
 That's a save!
 We can now safely go to bed knowing that our philosopher was indeed taking all mathematical cares to give us his conclusions.